Alaskan Orthodoxy & the Mission to Hoonah and Angoon

 The parish of St. John was originally in the village of Killosnoo, Alaska.
 When the village burned in 1927, taking the church of St. Andrew the First-Called, and the spiritual home of the Orthodox population with it, the parishioners relocated to Angoon, Alaska where they built their current building over the course if 1928-1929.

-Founded in 1929, the parish of St. Nicholas in Hoonah Alaska is located in the largest Tlingit Village in the Southeast and has been a mainstay of Orthodoxy in The Sitka deanery for most of its existence.
+Founded in 1897 when 14 leading Tlingit families donated land for the construction of a Church, the parish of St. Nicholas in Hoonah Alaska is located in the largest Tlingit Village in the Southeast and has been a mainstay of Orthodoxy in The Sitka deanery for most of its existence.